-All new employees, except "non-merit" employees who are at will employees, shall be subject to a six (6) month introductory period.
+All new employees, except "non-merit" employees, shall be subject to a six (6) month introductory period.
 During this period, introductory employees may be terminated with or without notice for any or no reason without any right to due process, notice, explanation, or appeal with said termination.
-Part time firefighters shall be subject to twelve (12) month introductory period, due to the lack of availability of shifts.
+Part time firefighters shall be subject to twelve (12) month introductory period.
 See Fire Policies for more information.